 "I swear if I hear that phone hang up, I'm coming in."

 I turn and run to the back door and open it up as soft as I can.
 Outside, I shut the door real gentle.
 I look straight through the back door window to the front door, and I can see the doorknob still dancing.
 I can hear him talking, too, but I can't hear what he's saying.
 I turn to run around the side of the house, and right away I bump into the barbeque pit and fall down with it.
 I scramble up in a second.
 I can't hear anything except my heart in my ears, but I know he's coming around the side of the house now.
 I run straight to the back fence and hop it and almost fly off into the ravine, but I catch myself, barely.
-I bend down and grab onto the rope that winds under the fence and lower myself down over the side.
+I bend down and grab onto the rope winding under the fence and lower myself down over the side.
 I don't get far when I hear him in the yard and I freeze.
 The zippo clicks.
 My face is pressed up against the wall of the ravine against the dirt and roots, but I look up.
 My heart's leaping in my throat, in my ears, but I'm real quiet, dangling there.
 I can see a little bit of the light from the house above me, and then I see a cloud of blue smoke go sailing through it.

 "I know you're out here, Kevin."